 The use of mod podge is a smart idea to decoupage any piece of fabric in your home.
 But craft lovers often worry about going with the regular one while dealing with fabric or needing to use any special one.

 Well, your purpose of using will make the reply to your query.
 Any regular mod-podge sounds good when you are thinking of putting up scratch clothes.
 It’s true for one condition here.
 The fabric doesn’t ask to be tough.

-In case of a case of pillow or shirt, pick the fabric one.
+In the case of a pillow or shirt, pick the fabric.
 It’ll help you clean it washing any time.
 No stains or frays, for sure!
 It’ll win you 4 benefits over the ordinary one:

 - The fabric mod podge can endure more, so it lasts longer.

-- The formula for clothing base is washable, so easy to clean and use.
+- The formula for the clothing base is washable, so easy to clean and use.

 - It acts as a tough glue and sealant at the same time.

 So, while opting for a mod-podge to glue fabric to fabric, you can use the regular mod podge.
 But you shouldn’t.
 It’s because it lacks washing ability and the effect soon vanishes.
 It won’t last long.
 Stability of fabric matters!

 Read Next: How to make DIY fabric stiffeners

 In terms of function, all mod podge performs the same way.
 Essentially, they are good at gluing up, sealing, and polishing.
 So how can you set apart a regular mod-podge from the fabric one?